sheftneal/pnas-ed-smoke-2023/README.md

 * **figures/raw**: pdf figures output by R scripts.
 * **figures/published**: published versions of the figures.
 Cosmetic editing done in Adobe Illustrator to go from raw -> final versions.
 * **data/inputs**: public data inputs for analysis.
+* **results**: includes data frames (rds + csv) with the coefficient estimates corresponding to the results presented in the paper.
+See results/readme.txt for more details on each results file.

 * **PNAS-ed-smoke-replication.Rproj**: organizes the replication materials into an RStudio Project.